DECwriter: DECwriter IV

 The first complete redesign of the DECwriter line was introduced in June 1982 with the DECwriter IV.
-In contrast to the earlier models, which were large standalone units on their own floor-standing mounts, the IV series were small desktop systems that looked like contemporary electric typewriters, notably the IBM Selectric.
-They were slow, at 30 cps, and were not intended as outright replacements for the III series, which were more suited to computer-room operation.
+In contrast to the earlier models, which were large standalone units on their own floor-standing pedestals, the IV series were small desktop systems that looked like contemporary electric typewriters, notably the IBM Selectric.
+They were slow, at 30 cps, and were not intended as outright replacements for the III series, which were more suited to unattended computer-room console terminal operation.

-Two models were offered, the LA34s which used a typewriter-like roller feed mechanism, and the LA38s which added a tractor feed mechanism, which could also be purchased separately for the LA34.
+Two models were offered, the LA34 which used a typewriter-like roller feed mechanism, and the LA38 which added a tractor feed mechanism, which could also be purchased separately for the LA34.
 Both fed paper in from the top, like a typewriter, and did not need any room below them for paper feeding.
+The LA34 was not as suited for unattended printing of large volumes of data, since its friction feed was more prone to tracking skew and paper jams than its tractor feed siblings.

 The DECwriter IV series also introduced optional support for DEC's sixel graphics format, allowing it to produce black and white graphics output.
 This worked by sending characters using only 6 of the 8 bits of the printable character set and using those six bits to directly control six of the seven pins in the print head.
-This way, graphics data could be sent over 7-bit links.
-The printer could expand the data horizontally to several different characters-per-inch settings.
+This way, graphics data could be sent efficiently over 7-bit links.
+The printer could be commanded to expand the data horizontally to several different characters-per-inch settings.

 Letterwriter 100

-Otherwise similar to the IV series, the LA100 series used a nine-pin print head and offered three different printing speeds to provide what DEC referred to as draft, memo or letter qualities.
+Otherwise similar to the IV series, the LA100 series used a nine-pin print head and offered three different printing speeds to provide what DEC referred to as draft, memo, or letter qualities.
 In draft mode it printed at 240 cps, while in letter quality it used a 33 by 18 dot matrix that reduced the printing rate to 30 cps.
 As before, the LA100 was offered as the print-only Letterprinter 100 or a variety of Letterwriter 100 terminals.

-The internal character set ROM was further expanded to support British, Finnish, French, Canadian French, German, Italian, Norwegian/Danish, Spanish and Swedish.
+The internal character set ROM was further expanded to support the British, Finnish, French, Canadian French, German, Italian, Norwegian/Danish, Spanish, and Swedish character sets.
 More interesting was the addition of plug-in ROM cartridges containing the actual glyph data for the characters.
-The system could support two plug-in cartridges and as many as three internal ROMs (bare chips) to allow five character sets at a time.
+The system could support two plug-in cartridges and as many as three internal ROMs (bare chips), to allow up to five character sets at a time.